openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 History
 =======

-|omv|'s history began with Volker Theile, who was the only
-active developer of the FreeNAS project by the end of 2009.
+Openmediavault's history began with Volker Theile, who was the only active developer of the FreeNAS project by the end of 2009.
 Volker became interested in completely rewriting FreeNAS, for use on Linux.
 Initially, he named the rewritten package **coreNAS** .
 Shortly